-Mike will work with the Honda Communications Department to get a true understanding of what integrated marketing looks like in the real world.
-They will attend meetings with Honda's creative agency and learn about the TV, radio, print and digital production process.
+Mike worked with the Honda Communications Department to get a true understanding of what integrated marketing looks like in the real world.
+He attended meetings with Honda's creative agency and learned about the TV, radio, print and digital production process.

 Nova Entertainment is Australia's fastest growing entertainment company with interests all across the media industry.
 As one of the media industry's most innovative companies, Nova Entertainment's mission is to create content that is loved and shared by audiences, wherever they are.

 Elisa got a behind the scenes look at the production side of Nova entertainment group and the Smooth and Nova breakfast shows, hit the streets with Casanova Street team and sat in on Publicity, Promotions and Direct Sales team meetings.